benjohnbarnes/Service/README.md

 ### Define a `Service`

-In your module providing services define them like this:
+In modules providing services, define them like this:

 ```swift
 public typealias VehicleTaxService = Service<VehicleNumberPlate, Result<VehicleTaxDetails, Error>>
 ```

-> As mentioned, `Service` is little more than an async function wrapper.
-However, the `typealias` creates a named or "Nominal Type".
-In Swift this has beneficial ergonomics over its wrapped but un-named function type.
-Specifically, we can `extend` the named type and provide a factory function to implement it.
+This provides your service with a "Nominal Type".
+Nominal, or "Named" types, brings beneficial Swift ergonomics such being as able to `extend` the named type with a `static` factory function that will autocomplete.
+Mmmmm.
+Nice!

 You should model the `Input` and `Output` domains with strong types appropriate to the service.
-Much of the value of a service is how it can use types to **defines the language clients use to interact with it**.
+Much of the value of a service is how it can use types to **define the language clients use to interact with it**.

-In this case the service `Output` is a Swift `Result` with a generic `Error`.
+In this example, the service `Output` is a Swift `Result` with a generic `Error`.
 A service is free to have any `Output` type.
-If using a `Result` you might want to provide a specific `Error` type better informing call sites about the potential faulure cases they must handle.
+For services returning a `Result` consider also having a service specific `Error` type that informs call sites about the precise failure scenarios they must handle.

 ### Use a `Service`

-Even before `VehicleTaxService` has an implementation, we can **build and test** units that consume it:
+Even before `VehicleTaxService` has an implementation, we can **implement and test** units that consume it:

 ```
 import VehicleTax